pingcap/docs/tidb-cloud/tidb-cloud-migration-overview.md

 ## Migrate On-Premises MySQL-Compatible Databases

 TiDB is highly compatible with MySQL.
 You can migrate data from any MySQL-compatible databases to TiDB Cloud smoothly, whether the data is from a self-hosted MySQL instance or RDS service provided by the public cloud.
-For more information, [Migrate MySQL-Compatible Databases to TiDB Cloud Using Migration Jobs](/tidb-cloud/migrate-from-mysql-using-data-migration.md).
+For more information, [Migrate MySQL-Compatible Databases to TiDB Cloud Using Data Migration](/tidb-cloud/migrate-from-mysql-using-data-migration.md).

 After full data migration, you can also perform incremental data migration from MySQL-compatible databases to TiDB Cloud.
 For more information, see [Migrate Incremental Data from MySQL-Compatible Databases](/tidb-cloud/migrate-incremental-data-from-mysql.md).